How to Write a Double-Spaced Essay: Full Guide with Examples

 3. It makes for fewer typos

-Because each line of text is its entity, it’s less likely that you’ll accidentally end up with two or three words on one line instead of just one (or vice versa).
+Because each line of text is its own entity, it’s less likely that you’ll accidentally end up with two or three words on one line instead of just one (or vice versa).
 Double-spaced punctuation marks like periods or commas make them stand out more than usual.
 This helps people know when they’re done reading a sentence and start another without having to re-read any words or phrases from previous sentences..
 This can be especially helpful if someone is learning English as a second language because they’ll better understand where one sentence ends and another begins.
 It also makes it easier for proofreaders (if you’re lucky enough to have one!) because they can see where each sentence starts and ends more clearly.

 4. More emphasis on important points

 When you write in single spacing, you may not notice that you have used the same word or phrase more than once in a paragraph, which makes the content look repetitive and boring for the reader.
 Double spacing helps eliminate this problem by putting more space between words and phrases repeated in a paragraph so that they stand out more prominently and attract attention from the reader.
-In addition, when you double space after punctuation marks such as exclamation points or question marks, it emphasizes these exclamations or questions more than if there were no spaces after them!
+In addition, when you double-space after punctuation marks such as exclamation points or question marks, it emphasizes these exclamations or questions more than if there were no spaces after them!

 5. You can use it as a guide when writing your essay